pedestal/pedestal.ions/samples/ion-provider/README.md

 To push the project to your Datomic Cloud environment, execute the following command from the root directory of the sample project:

-`clojure -A:dev -m datomic.ion.dev '{:op :push}'`
+`clojure -A:dev -m datomic.ion.dev '{:op :push :uname "pet-service-sample"}'`

+We provide a `:uname` key because the sample has a `:local/root` dependency.

 This command will return a map containing the key `:deploy-command`.
-Copy the value and execute it at the command line to deploy the ionized app (you may need to unescape strings).
+Copy the value and execute it at the command line to deploy the ionized app.
+You will need to unescape the `:uname` value.

 The deployment command returns a map as well.
 This map contains the key `:status-command`.
 Copy the value of this key and execute it on